OpenEducationAnalytics/OpenEducationAnalytics/modules/IPEDS/readme.md

 This solution will provide insight into how Higher Education can utilize Microsoft Power BI to leverage national and institutional enrollment, admission, outcomes, academic affairs, and budget data to develop a data-informed culture that leverages data for data-informed decision-making.
 Participants will gain first-hand knowledge on how to leverage national and institutional data to allow internal and external stakeholders to have a shared understanding of key longitudinal metrics.
 Presenters will demonstrate national and institutional level aid dashboards and discuss potential uses for each.

 ## Module Setup and Data Sources
 The Integrated Postsecondary Education Data System (IPEDS) is the National Center for Education Statistics’ (NCES) core postsecondary education data collection program.
-IPEDS provides institution level data of postsecondary education in the United States (the 50 states and the District of Columbia) and other jurisdictions, such as the U.S. Virgin Islands. .
+IPEDS provides institution level data of postsecondary education in the United States (the 50 states and the District of Columbia) and other jurisdictions, such as the U.S. Virgin Islands.

+Data source for this module is an Excel sheet.

 ## Module Components
 Sample out-of-the box assets for this OEA module include: